-First introduced into the induction process at RDM in 2014, the Eight Stage Training programme (EST) has developed into a go to pathway to enable the application of confidence and keys skills in the manufacture of textile goods, and specifically traditional sewn flags.
+First introduced into the induction process at Red Dragon Flagmakers in 2016, the Eight Stage Training programme (EST) has developed into a go to pathway to enable the application of confidence and keys skills in the manufacture of textile goods, and specifically traditional sewn flags.

 We’ve developed the Eight Stage Training programme which we believe is uniquely able to teach someone within eight weeks how to produce a quality sewn flag from drawing board to completion and client delivery.

 Flags as a product may not be everyone’s cup of tea but it is a product which requires acute attention to detail, precision and confidence and we believe it to be the perfect platform for training, over an above fashion or soft furnishings.
 As we produce custom flags every day, and no two are the same, the standard of workmanship has to be high so that we consistently deliver above client expectations and keep the benchmark as high as possible.

 There is simply no margin for error and the skills are transferable over to the manufacture of any other textile goods.